 Data for Quarter 2.

-Now we calculate the total marks in another workbook by 3D referencing in Excel.
+Now, we will calculate the total marks in another workbook by 3-D referencing.

-- Now start referring to the marks of different quarters and a half yearly.
+- Start referring to the marks of different quarters and a half-yearly.

-- Now press enter and we have the total marks for the first subject.
+- Press the “Enter” key.
+Hence, we obtained the total marks for the first subject.

-- Now drag the formula to the last subject and we will have marks for all the subjects.
+- Now, drag the formula to the last subject.
+As a result, we will have marks for all the subjects.

-Now we have calculated total marks for all the five subjects by 3D reference.
+We have calculated the total marks for all five subjects by 3-D reference.

-Example #3 – Creating a Chart with 3D Reference in Excel
+Example #3 – Creating a Chart with 3-D Reference

-We can not only make calculations but also can make charts and tables through 3D reference in Excel.
-In this example, we will learn how to make a simple chart using a 3D Cell reference in Excel.
+We cannot only make calculations but also can create charts and tables through 3-D reference.
+In this example, we will learn to make a simple chart using a 3-D cell reference in Excel.

-Let us consider we have a sales data for a company in a worksheet.
-Below is the data,
+Let us consider that we have sales data for a company in a worksheet.
+Below is the data:

-We will make a chart in another worksheet using the same data as above.
+We will make a chart in another worksheet using the same data above.

-- A blank chart appears, right click on it and click on select data.
+- A blank chart appears.
+Now, right-click on it and click on “Select Data.”

-3D reference is basically referring to different tabs or different worksheets in the same workbook.
-The data should be in the same pattern if we want to manipulate the data within the workbook.
+A 3-D reference refers to different tabs or worksheets in the same workbook.
+Therefore, the data must be in the same pattern if we are required to manipulate the workbook data.

-Suppose we have a data in a workbook in C2 cell and we are using a 3d reference in excel to calculate the value in another sheet in the D2 Cell.
-If by any chance, the data moved from the first C2 cell then excel will still refer to the same C2 cell as earlier either it is a null value or any other value.
+Suppose we have data in a workbook in the C2 cell and use a 3-D reference to calculate the value in another sheet in the D2 cell.
+If the data is moved from the first C2 cell by any chance, then Excel can still refer to the same C2 cell as earlier, whether it is a null value or any other value.

-Also as explained earlier, 3d referencing means referring data to other worksheets and making calculations or building reports in another worksheet.
-Means it refers to many cells in different worksheets given that they are in the same pattern.
+As explained earlier, 3-D referencing means referring data to other worksheets and making calculations or building reports in another worksheet.
+It relates to many cells in different worksheets, given that they are in the same pattern.

 - The data must be in the same pattern in all the worksheets.

-- If any worksheet is added between the referencing worksheet it will also alter the result because of the same reason as excel will still refer to the specific cell range.
+- Any worksheet added between the referencing worksheet will also alter the result because Excel can still refer to the specific cell range.

-This has been a guide to 3D Reference in Excel.
-Here we discuss how to use 3d Reference in Excel to refer cells in different worksheets along with practical examples and downloadable excel template.
-You may learn more about excel from the following articles –
+This article is a guide to 3-D Reference in Excel.
+We discuss using a 3-D cell reference in Excel in different worksheets, examples, and Excel templates.
+You may learn more about Excel from the following articles: –